 If you try cashing old checks that bounce, you may be responsible for a “deposit item returned” fee.
 The fee varies from bank to bank.

 At Santander Bank, you’ll generally pay $15 per check, while at Wells Fargo and Bank of America, the fee is $12.
 The fee might even be higher for international checks.
 Plus, the person who wrote the bounced check might be charged a non-sufficient funds fee from his or her own bank that could be as high as $35.

 If the stale check is a nominal amount that doesn’t surpass the returned-check fee and you’re unable to contact the check writer for a new check or to make sure his account is still active, your best bet may be to forfeit the check and call it a learning experience.

 You may be able to cash voided checks

 The writer of your stale check may have specified “void after 90 days” or something similar on the check when he issued it to you.
 This doesn’t necessarily mean your bank won’t cash the check after that period, though.

 A court decision in the case of Aliaga Medical Center, S.C. v.
-Harris Bank N.A. found that banks can retrieve funds after the issuer’s requested void period unless that person specifically instructed his bank not to honor the check after that time frame.
+Harris Bank N.A. ruled that banks can retrieve funds after the issuer’s requested void period unless that person specifically instructed his bank not to honor the check after that time frame.